cnunciato/nunciato.org/apps/chris/src/content/videos/she-is-certainly-very-scary.md

     poster: "s3/posters/2018-01-19-03-20-01.jpg"
 ---

 There's a fountain outside a nearby coffee shop where the kids like to play.
-I'm not exactly sure where her imagination had taken her on this particular evening (come to think of it, I never am), but the result was pretty hilarious --- and also a little terrifying.
+I'm not exactly sure where her imagination had taken her on this particular evening (come to think of it, I never am), but the result was pretty hilariousand also a little terrifying.